vaibhav1mahajan/Chess/README.md

 - ♻️ **New Game Option** – Rematch or start fresh after the game ends.
 - 🤖 **Bot Integration** – Play against Bot when no human is around.
-- 🕰️ **Game History** – See past games and reflect on your journey.
 - 👀 **Spectator Mode** – Watch live games in progress.
 - 🕰️ **Game History** – View all previous matches from a separate history page.
 - 💎 **Modern UI/UX** – Sleek and responsive interface for a seamless experience.